eaton/ids/README.md

 ## ULIDs

 - `ulid()` generates a unique, creation-time-sortable identifier that's URL-safe and a touch shorter than a UUID.
 Uses the [ulid](https://github.com/perry-mitchell/ulidx) library.

+## Some special ID formats

+I do a lot of wrangling with my book and media collections; while they're neither hashes nor random IDs, ISBN and ASIN parsing/formatting is folded in here because I'm a huge nerd.
+Fun.

+### ISBNs

+- `isbn(input: string)` parses and returns detailed information about the internal structure of any valid ISBN; if valid, the `isbn10` and `isbn13` properties can be used to retrieve both permutations if available.
+- `isbn.asIsbn13(input: string)` is a useful shortcut, returning `undefined` if the ISBN is invalid, and expanding ISBN10s to the full 13 digits, in one step.

+### Amazon Product IDs

+- `asin(input: string)` returns the raw input if it's a plausibly-formatted Amazon product ID, and `undefined` if it isn't.
+- `asin.isValid()` and `asin.isIsbn(input: string)` functions are useful for explicit validation
+- `asin.asUrl(input: string)` returns a full Amazon product URL for the ID if it's valid.